-You’ll want to arm yourself with the understanding of the Lab coat, brushing requirements and what products can help you keep shedding to a minimum.
-There are several things you can do that will help keep hair under control.
+You’ll want to understand the Lab coat, brushing requirements, and what products can help you keep shedding to a minimum.
+You can do several things to help keep hair under control.
 Regular grooming is recommended in all double-coated breeds.
 This includes occasional de-shedding and using an anti-shed shampoo in extreme cases.

 Labrador Retrievers can make the perfect pet.
-They are the most popular breed in the United States for a reason.
+They are one of the most popular breeds in the United States for a reason.
 Like most Labs, mixed-breed Labs can inherit the same coat qualities as their Labrador parent.
-In the article below, we cover all aspects of Labrador shedding so you can keep your home squeaky clean.
+We cover all aspects of Labrador shedding so you can keep your home squeaky clean.
 Let’s jump in!

-The Labrador Retriever has a double-coat.
+Yes, Labradors shed more than many other breeds.
+This is due to having a double coat.
 This means that there’s a top layer of fur and an undercoat.
 The top layer is genetically grown as a protective layer, while the undercoat is designed to keep the Labrador warm.
 Between the two, it creates a powerful protective barrier around your Labrador.
 It also means that depending on where you live, your Lab will likely have two major shedding events where they “blow” their top coat.

-One common question we see is if the Lab’s color combination makes any difference when it comes to their shedding frequency.
-The answer is no. The Labrador is all the same breed of dog, with the same Genetic Makeup.
+What color Lab sheds the least?
+This is a common question we see.
+Owners wonder if the Lab’s color combination makes any difference when it comes to their shedding frequency.
+The answer is no. The Labrador is all the same breed of dog, with the same genetic makeup.
 Even the English and American Labradors are the same breed, even though their appearances vary.

 Labrador Shedding Frequency

-Seasonal changes play a role in shedding, and the most common times per year you’ll see excessive dog hair are spring and winter.
+Seasonal changes play a role in shedding.
+The most common times per year you’ll see excessive dog hair are spring and winter.
 With that being said, Labradors just shed a lot.
 They shed their coats all year.
 Don’t expect that you’ll be able to let up and stop grooming your pup in the offseason.
-If you want to manage your pup’s hair successfully, regular grooming is a must.
+Regular grooming is necessary if you want to successfully manage your pup’s hair.

 When Labs Shed The Most

-Labrador Retrievers shed the most during the springtime and wintertime.
+Labrador Retrievers shed the most during the springtime and wintertime, sometimes called shedding season.
 Labs shed in the winter to produce a new layer of fur to protect against winter elements.
 They shed in the summer to cool off and not carry such a dense second layer.
-This is known as “blowing” their coats, or molting season.
+This is known as “blowing” their coats or molting season.
 It’s frequently talked about as an annoyance for most Labrador owners.

-While Labradors do shed year-round, this is the time of year you’ll need to be the most vigilant with grooming.
+While Labradors do shed year-round, this is the time of year you need to be the most vigilant with grooming.
 Labradors shed more than other double-coated breeds because their undercoat is thicker.
-But they do shed less than Newfoundlands, Malamutes and other dogs with fluffy coats.
+But they do shed less than Newfoundlands, Malamutes, and other dogs with fluffy coats.

 Labs are year-round shedding monsters.
-While they don’t shed as much as say a Caucasian Shepherd, they do shed quite a bit.
+While they don’t shed as much as, for example, a Caucasian Shepherd, they do shed quite a bit.
 After owning a Labrador myself for 13 years, I can tell you we cleaned up our fair share of dog hair.
 There are other reasons your Lab may shed though, so you’ll need to keep that in mind.
-Some reasons your Labrador may start shedding include fleas, lice, mites or parasites.
+Some reasons your Labrador may start shedding include fleas, lice, mites, or parasites.
 Skin conditions can also contribute to shedding.

 Managing Your Lab’s Shedding

-There are a few things you can do to manage your Labrador’s shedding.
-Amongst the most common remedies are regular brushing, bathing, and using a de-shedder a few times per year.
+You can do a few things to manage your Labrador’s shedding.
+Among the most common remedies are regular brushing, bathing, and using a de-shedder a few times per year.
 Diet can also play a role.
 Allergens in food can contribute to skin conditions, so this is something to keep an eye out for.

 If your pup is allergic to wheat or gluten, there’s a chance a skin condition may break out.
 Once that happens, the skin condition is likely to contribute to some type of more-than-normal shedding, at least in my personal experience.
-If you do notice a change in normal shedding, it’s recommended you check with your veterinarian before starting any type of self-diagnosed treatment.
+If you notice a change in normal shedding, you should check with your veterinarian before starting any self-diagnosed treatment.

 Weekly brushing is recommended for Labrador Retrievers.
 Preferably at least twice per week.
 Getting your Lab comfortable with brushing sessions will greatly decrease the amount of dog hair laying about your house.
 We recommend you brush your dog outside at least once every three days.
 Getting a good dog brush is important, and there are specific models designed specifically to help reduce shedding in your pup.

 Labradors can have sensitive skin.
 We recommend looking at an oatmeal shampoo for your Lab.
 You don’t want to bathe your Labrador excessively.
-Usually once per month is good, so you don’t deprive your Lab of the natural oils that occur in their coats.
-If you find that a standard oatmeal shampoo isn’t effective in reducing the frequency of shedding, look to an Anti-shed formula to help.
+Usually, once a month is good, so you don’t deprive your Lab of the natural oils in their coats.
+If you find that a standard oatmeal shampoo isn’t effective in reducing the frequency of shedding, look to an anti-shed formula to help.
 If your Lab has sensitive skin, there are also shampoos that help calm skin conditions that may be contributing to increased shedding.

 A well-balanced diet is a must for any Labrador Retriever.
-You’ll want to make sure that they are eating a Kibble formulated for Labradors that’s rich in Omega Fatty acids.
+You want to make sure that they are eating dog food formulated for Labradors rich in Omega Fatty acids.
 Omega fatty acids will help facilitate both skin and coat health.
 It will help keep their coats shiny and smooth, as well as potentially helping to alleviate skin conditions that your dog might have.

-It’s also recommended that you mix in some natural ingredients with your dog’s food from time to time.
+It’s also recommended that you mix some natural ingredients with your dog’s food occasionally.
 Vegetables like Zucchini and cooked sweet potatoes can help contribute vitamins and minerals that will help keep your pup’s coat healthy.

 There are also different chewable supplements that can help your Lab’s coat.
-We are big fans of chewable supplements because they can improve coat health, as well as being used to train.
+We are big fans of chewable supplements because they can improve coat health and be used to train.
 Most coat and skin health formulas contain Omega Fatty acids, which will help your Lab’s coat stay healthy and reduce shedding.

 Frequently Asked Questions

 Labs shed year-round.
-It’s typically the worst right before the winter, and right before the springtime.
+It’s typically the worst right before the winter and right before the springtime.

-Q: Do Labs shed in the spring, summer or fall?
+Do Labs shed in the spring, summer, or fall?

-A: Labs shed year-round.
-But it’s worst in the Winter and in the spring as mentioned before.
+Labs shed heavily year-round.
+But it’s worst in the winter and in the spring, as mentioned before.

 So do Labrador Retrievers shed?
 That answer is a resounding YES.
 But most dogs shed to some extent, so it really just comes down to managing the hair.
 Maintaining a clean home when you own a Labrador isn’t difficult.
 You just need to groom your Lab regularly and feed your Labrador the proper nutrition.
 It definitely won’t hurt you to pick a Labrador with a coat color that matches your floors or furniture!